TheRohans/qi/README.md

 on the following goals:

 - Speed and large file editing
-- Only terminal editor (no x11, etc)
+- Terminal editor (no x11, etc)
 - Emacs bindings and usage emulation (chords, minibuffer, modes, etc)
 - Compiles to a single, self contained binary
-- Cross platform (unix based system)
+- Cross platform (posix based systems)
-- Multi-language (human) support - with a focus on English and Chinese.
+- Multi-language (human) support - with a focus on English, French and Chinese.
 - Multi-language (computer) support
 	- C
 	- Markdown